 Jim and Barbara's story

-This interest-only maturity case study is a real account of how we were able to help these clients Their name have been changed to protect their identity.
+This case study is a real account of how we were able to help these clients.
+Their names have been changed to protect their identity.

 Introduction

-Jim and Barbara, a retired couple aged 66 and 65, had always planned to use their pension lump sum to repay the final mortgage balance.
-When the lump sum became available they decided to use it to clear their business debt so they could retire.
-When the mortgage expired a few years later they had an outstanding mortgage balance and no way to repay it.
+Jim and Barbara are a retired couple aged 66 and 65.
+They had always planned to use their pension lump sum to repay the final mortgage balance.

 Only option to sell?